cast-org/figuration/docs/migration.md

 - Dropped support for jQuery animations as the slim build does not support them.
 Added an optional fade-in CSSS animation.

 ### Slider
 - Dropped the slider widget as a bundled plugin.
-This has been replaced with the `.custom-range` styled `<input type="range">` element.
+This has been replaced with the `.form-range` styled `<input type="range">` element.

 ### Player
 - Dropped support for sliders using the Slider widget, and added support for `<input type="range">` elements.
 A few improvements on the accesibility of the sliders were also added.